Water Quality and Flow Projects

 - Faculty: Farid Farahmand (Engineering Science)

 - Partners: SSU Preserves

 Our waterways receive overland flow during storms and water from our gutters and fields.
 Are there pollutants in Copeland Creek?
 Where do they come from?
 What parts of the creek are most compromised and when?

 Evapotranspiration is an important but variable part of the water cycle.
-To better understand water cycle dynamics in the Copeland Creek watershed, a student research team constructed and installed a sensor network to continuously monitor environmental conditions and sap flow (tree water loss) at the Fairfield Osborn Preserve located in the watershed headwaters.
+To better understand water cycle dynamics in the Copeland Creek watershed, a student research team constructed and installed a sensor network to continuously monitor environmental conditions and tree water loss in the headwaters at the Fairfield Osborn Preserve.